-*Please note: Every effort is made to keep this list up-to-date and complete but it may not reflect all individuals tested.
-Please keep that in mind when reviewing this information.
+*Please note: These numbers change frequently.
+Every effort is made to keep this information up-to-date and complete but it may not reflect all persons followed or tested.

 The Government of Nunavut is actively monitoring the COVID-19 situation nationally and globally.

 Need to talk to someone if you have COVID-19 symptoms, or have recently travelled to or from an affected area?
-Please call 975-8601 or 1-888-975-8601 from 7:30 a.m. to 7:30 p.m.to speak with someone.
+Do you have questions about travel to Nunavut or the isolation sites?
+Please call 975-8601 or 1-888-975-8601 from 10 a.m. to 6 p.m. to speak with someone.
+For travel related inquiries please call between 8:30 a.m. to 5 p.m.
+Monday - Friday.
 Please remember this line is for those who need it – and should not be used for general inquiries.

 If you have questions or need help in an emergency, call your local health centre.

 Those who are infected with COVID-19 may have little to no symptoms.
 You may not know you have symptoms of COVID-19 because they are similar to a cold or flu.
 Symptoms may take up to 14 days to appear after exposure to COVID-19.
 This is the longest known infectious period for this disease.